Welcome to the Edward Pauling's Governing Body.

 The role of the Governing body is to help shape the strategic direction of Edward Pauling and to safeguard the public interest in these schools.
 As our role is strategic, we do not get involved in the day to day running of the school - we ensure that it is accountable for decisions and actions taken.
 We oversee the maintaining of and improvement of standards of achievement within our school.
 We are also responsible for ensuring that the schools' policies and administration meet statutory requirements and that our children are able to maximise the educational opportunities provided.
 We support the school in it’s continuous drive to improve the already high standard of education provided to our children.
 We are the critical friend of the school.

-Ms Sarah Scott - Chair
+Ms Sarah Scott, Chair (Child Protection Governor)

 I am so thrilled to be your new chair of governors at Edward Pauling primary school!
 I joined the board in June 2025 as I wanted to gain some strategic leadership experience in a school that I did not have any connections to, so that I could see it with fresh eyes.
 It is a really exciting time for me to step in, as we steer the ship in a new direction.
 A ship that always puts the children at the centre of what we do.